Sarah-tech5/LITA_Class_Documentation/README.md

 -----

 ### Exploratory Data Analysis

-EDA involved the exploring of the data to answer some question about the data such as :
+EDA entailed examining the data to get answers to certain questions concerning it, including :

 1. Excel
 - Use pivot tables to summarize total sales by product, region, and month